 The funds support the maintenance to the truck so Maningrida as well as surrounding outstations keep safe during the high risks fire seasons.
 During those hot months, the locals volunteer as fire fighters to protect the neighbouring areas who can now sleep easier knowing the fire truck is nearby to keep them safe.

 Miller-Pickett Sisters of Newton Jaguars Netball Club

-As part of Intract’s Diversity Program, we sponsor the four sisters of the Miller-Pickett family who play for the Newton Jaguars Netball Club as well as supporting their efforts to compete in the Under 19s state team.
+As part of Intract’s Diversity Program, we sponsored the four sisters of the Miller-Pickett family who play for the Newton Jaguars Netball Club as well as supported their efforts to compete in the Under 19s state team.
 The SAASTA program is run through the South Australian Department for Education and Child Development and Netball SA.

-Sponsorship includes uniforms, team memberships and associated costs for the four sisters, Shayla, Tyreeka, Terriah and Jamillian.
+Sponsorship included uniforms, team memberships and associated costs for the four sisters, Shayla, Tyreeka, Terriah and Jamillian.